necopinus/necopinus.xyz/newsletters/2018-01-28-the-last-remaining-hominin.md

 ### Near Futures

-Over at Vox, David Roberts criticizes environmentalists for not putting decarbonization above all else, ultimately concluding that "[s]ome people, landscapes, and legitimately worthwhile priorities [will need to] suffer..."
-What I find interesting about Roberts' argument is that it never considers that the trade-offs he sees as necessary *would not be necessary with proper planning*.
+Over at Vox, David Roberts criticizes environmentalists for not putting decarbonization above all else, ultimately concluding that "[s]ome people, landscapes, and legitimately worthwhile priorities [will need to] suffer…" What I find interesting about Roberts' argument is that it never considers that the trade-offs he sees as necessary *would not be necessary with proper planning*.
 Of course, proper planning is just what we haven't been doing, so this critique is less about Roberts being wrong, and more about his lack of political imagination.
-That said, as environmental stressors grow, expect a lot more environmentalists to start migrating towards Roberts' position...
-Or something even more extreme.
+That said, as environmental stressors grow, expect a lot more environmentalists to start migrating towards Roberts' position… Or something even more extreme.

 * [Reckoning with climate change will demand ugly tradeoffs from environmentalists - and everyone else](https://www.vox.com/energy-and-environment/2018/1/27/16935382/climate-change-ugly-tradeoffs)